Electric-Coin-Company/zcash-docs/source/rtd_pages/troubleshooting_guide.rst

 Troubleshooting Guide
 =====================

-The following is a list of questions for Troubleshooting zcashd, the core Zcash client software.
+The following is a list of questions for troubleshooting zcashd, the core Zcash client software.
 For general FAQ, see https://z.cash/support/faq.html.

 System Requirements
 -------------------